TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 **Step 1: Install/Update NVIDIA Windows Drivers**

-This is the most crucial step.
+**This step isn't necessary if you already have your GPU drivers working** This is the most crucial step.
 Your Windows NVIDIA drivers are what WSL 2 and Docker will use for GPU access.

-1. Go to the official NVIDIA Driver Downloads page: [https://www.nvidia.com/Download/index.aspx](https://www.nvidia.com/Download/index.aspx)
+1. Download the official NVIDIA APP [https://www.nvidia.com/en-us/software/nvidia-app/]
-2. Select your GPU model (e.g., GeForce RTX 3090) and operating system.
-Download the latest **Game Ready Driver** or **NVIDIA Studio Driver**.
+2. Download the latest **Game Ready Driver** or **NVIDIA Studio Driver** suggested for you in the app.
-3. Run the downloaded installer and follow the on-screen prompts.
-A "Clean Installation" is often recommended.
-4. Restart your computer if prompted.
+3. Restart your computer if prompted.
-5.  **Verify Driver Installation (Windows):** Open Command Prompt or PowerShell and type `nvidia-smi`.
+4.  **Verify Driver Installation (Windows):** Open Command Prompt or PowerShell and type `nvidia-smi`.
 You should see details about your NVIDIA GPU.
-6.  **Restart Docker Desktop (if already installed):** If you already have Docker Desktop installed, restart it after updating your NVIDIA drivers to ensure it recognizes the new driver version.
+5.  **Restart Docker Desktop (if already installed):** If you already have Docker Desktop installed, restart it after updating your NVIDIA drivers to ensure it recognizes the new driver version.

 **Step 2: Install or Enable WSL 2**